percona/pmm/source/install/virtual-appliance.rst

 The following procedure describes how to run the PMM Server appliance using the graphical user interface of VirtualBox:

 1. Download the OVA.
-The latest version is available at `<https://www.percona.com/downloads/pmm2/2.9.1/ova>`_.
+The latest version is available at |ova|.

 2. Import the appliance.
 For this, open the *File* menu and click *Import Appliance* and specify the path to the OVA and click